gogryphon/gryphoonmoon/contrib/devtools/README.md

 This requires help2man which can be found at: https://www.gnu.org/software/help2man/

-With in-tree builds this tool can be run from any directory within the repository.
+With in-tree builds this tool can be run from any directory within the repostitory.
 To use this tool with out-of-tree builds set `BUILDDIR`.
 For
 example:

 ```bash